ZeusWPI/zeus.ugent.be/content/blog/22-23/repurposing_ewaste.md

 Luckily, another command was found: `fatwrite`.
 This will write memory to a file on a FAT filesystem.
 The box also has a USB port, where a memory stick can be plugged into.
 Using a combination of `mmc read` and `fatwrite`, we started dumping the eMMC chip.
 This once again proved to be rather slow and would take ~4 days.
 The `fatwrite` command was replaced with `usb write`, which removed the overhead of the filesystem and directly dumped the data to the disk, byte for byte exactly the same as the eMMC partition.

-With a backup of the eMMC in hand, we can confidently move on to trying to run Linux on the box.
+With a backup of the eMMC in hand, we can confidently move on to try to run Linux on the box.
 Inspecting the eMMC dump, showed that the board is a U212 reference design board, with an Amlogic S905X2 Quad-Core ARM Cortex-A53 SoC.

 Looking up this chip, we found the [amlogic-s9xxx-armbian repository on GitHub](https://github.com/ophub/amlogic-s9xxx-armbian/).
 This Armbian version is specifically made for the chip on our device; we're in luck that someone has already gone through the effort of building this.
 Armbian is a Debian-based distro specifically for ARM chips (ARM here refers to the instruction set of the CPU; on most laptops, this instruction set is x86).